School Site Council

 - Other school staff selects other school staff.

 - Students select students.

-- The Council meets regularly (every 4-8 weeks) and conducts business meetings; records of agendas, minutes, and rosters of attendance are left at the site for public review when requested.
+- The Council meets 4-5 times per year and conducts business meetings; records of agendas, minutes, and rosters of attendance are left at the site for public review when requested.

 - The Council plans and develops the written School Plan for Improvement, implements the plan, and monitors the activities and budget.

 - The Council evaluates the effectiveness and quality of the School Improvement Program each year.